microvm/lcc/src/mu.md

 }

 /*
- * generates symbols and a node to bridge between LCC conditional branches (one node) and Mu branches (comparison then cond branch)
+ * Generates symbols and a node to bridge between LCC conditional branches (one node) and Mu branches (comparison then cond branch)
  */
 static void mugen_cond(Node p) {
 	if (p == NULL)